jayeshchoudhary/Free-Code-Camp-Projects/README.md

 # Free Code Camp Projects
 ## These are the websites I have build while learning Free Code Camp Responsive Web Design Course.

-I have learned about responsive web designing and mobile first approach in this course Below are the screenshot of websites
+I have learned about responsive web designing and mobile first approach in this course.
+Below are the screenshot of websites I have build.

 ## 1. Documentation Page
 ![Image](https://github.com/jayeshchoudhary/Free-Code-Camp-Projects/blob/master/DocumentationPage.jpeg)